Nasreen’s Afghan Orange Peel

 My grandfather Sarjang Zazai was born in Paktia located in the heart of Gardéz.
 Paktia is a Pashtun tribal area and is considered one of the most stunning places to visit.
 My grandfather embodied most characteristics that we could only imagine possessing ourselves.
 The stories that people share about my grandfather are stories that legends are usually made of.
 His legacy, besides the amount of work he dedicated to his country, was his impeccable character.
 An activist in action, a writer by interest and a patriot at heart is what I always remember him for.
 My mother discusses her father in-law with so much joy not just because of who he was as a man but more because of what he stood for as a man.
 He fought for women’s rights and I wonder if one of the reasons he proposed to have her married to his first-born son, my father, is because he fell in love with her passion for women’s rights.
 His passion for women’s rights led him to pursue writing a book about feminism, which sadly never got published because of the Taliban occupancy of Afghanistan.

 I fell in love with Afghanistan.
 The country is spectacular in every sense of the word and every family visit meant that we were entertained with food and discussions that triggered my childhood memories.
 My brother was fortunate enough to travel to Paktia with my dad’s side of the family, but due to the restrictions placed on the area because of Taliban occupancy, women were banned from travelling.
-My brother was able to visit my grandfather’s grave, something I have always wanted to do and which remains on my to-do list.
+My brother was able to visit my grandfather’s grave, something I have always wanted to do.

 I’m so lucky that Banu Shahpoor and all my aunties and uncles – with the exception of one Aunty in Melbourne, one of my dad’s brothers in Russia and one Aunty on dad’s side in Afghanistan – live in Sydney.